 Mr. Walton is the founder and Chairman of RZC Investments, LLC, an investment business which he founded in May 2016.
 He is also the founder of Game Composites, Ltd., a company that manufactures carbon fiber aircraft and aircraft parts.
 He served as the CEO of Game Composites from its founding in February 2013 until November 2017.
 Before founding Game Composites, from June 2011 to January 2013, Mr. Walton worked in our company's International division as a Senior Director, International Mergers and Acquisitions.
-Prior to his service at our company, he was an associate at Allen & Overy, LLP in London from 2007 to 2010, where he advised companies on securities offerings.
-Mr. Walton is also a member of the boards of directors of Rapha Racing Limited, Crystal Bridges Museum of American Art, Leadership for Educational Equity, and the Smithsonian National Air and Space Museum.
-He is a graduate of Georgetown University Law Center, and he holds a bachelor's degree in business administration from the University of Colorado, Boulder.
+Prior to his service gained from his work on complex, international financial transactions.